giautm/babel-plugin-graphql-import/README.md

 * If you are using `babel-node` or `babel-register`, you can [disable babel cache (`BABEL_DISABLE_CACHE=1`)](https://babeljs.io/docs/usage/babel-register/#environment-variables-babel-disable-cache).
 * If you are using webpack with `babel-loader`, you can use [babel-inline-import-loader](https://github.com/elliottsj/babel-inline-import-loader).

-Also make sure that your task runner is watching for changes in the _imported file_ as well.
-You can see it working [here](https://github.com/Quadric/perfect-graphql-starter/blob/master/nodemon.json).

-## Motivate
-If you like this project just give it a star :) I like stars.